fcoury/oxide/README.md

 [2022-07-13T02:57:46Z INFO  oxide::server] OxideDB listening on localhost:27017...
 ```

+You can also set the `DATABASE_URL` environment variable or even use a `.env` file.

-And now you can use any [MongoDB](https://www.mongodb.com) client to connect to OxideDB, like [mongosh](https://www.mongodb.com/docs/mongodb-shell/):
+And with the database configuration set, you can use any [MongoDB](https://www.mongodb.com) client to connect to OxideDB, like [mongosh](https://www.mongodb.com/docs/mongodb-shell/):

 ```shell
 > $ mongosh